mettle/sendportal-docs/configuration-and-setup.md

 ## Introduction

-SendPortal comes packaged with a command-line setup utility that will get you up and running in no time.
+SendPortal comes packaged with a command-line setup utility that will get you up and running in a few minutes.
 It will attempt to automatically configure SendPortal and create a default user account and workspace for administrative purposes.

-Alternatively, you can manually configure SendPortal by using a Setup Wizard, or by following the Manual Configuration section below.
+Alternatively, you can configure SendPortal by using the Setup Wizard, or by following the Manual Configuration section below.

 - [Setup Command](#setup-command) (Recommended)
 - [Setup Wizard](#setup-wizard)
 - [Manual Configuration](#manual-configuration)

 Once you have successfully setup SendPortal, you must also follow the [Additional Configuration](#additional-configuration) instructions below.

+> For security reasons, we recommend setting up SendPortal as soon as possible after installation.

 ## Setup Command